jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 So far, data for each BTILE (cell-data and pointers that point to that cell-data) is generated together, and then each BTILE separate from each other.
-This layout is convenient from a developer point of view (all data related to a given BTILE is together).
+This layout is convenient from a developer point of view (all data related to a given BTILE is together), since it allows you to easily inspect the generated source code.

 But now that the BTILE generation code in RAGE1 is very mature, it makes sense to rearrange the data generation so that cell-data for all BTILEs is separated from the pointers and output all together in a single byte-arena.
 The pointers would also be rearranged also to point into zones of this arena.

-This arena can then be analyzed for duplicate sequences that may be removed/compressed/deduplicated/whatever.
+This arena can then be analyzed for duplicate sequences that may be removed/compressed/deduplicated.

 Since this rearrangement is trivial, we will assume our cell-data is already arranged in that way.

-Some solutions to the deduplication issue have then been explored; there are test programs and data in directory `tests/cbd_compress`:
+Some solutions to the deduplication issue have then been explored and are descrobed below (there are test programs and data in directory `tests/cbd_compress`):

-- First iteration (`test1.pl`): searches for duplicated 8-byte sequences in the arena (pretty trivial - just reuse whole tiles if duplicated at the 8-byte boundary)
+- Iteration 1 (`test1.pl`): keeps track of all 8-byte sequences in the
+  arena, and just reuses whole tiles if duplicated at the 8-byte boundary (pretty trivial)

-- Second iteration (`test2.pl`): does the same as Iteration 1 and then tries to overlap each new 8-byte sequence with the last 8 bytes of the pool, so that less than 8 bytes are emitted to the pool it they overlap.
+- Iteration 2 (`test2.pl`): does the same as Iteration 1 and then tries
+  to overlap each new 8-byte sequence with the last 8 bytes of the pool, so that less than 8 bytes are emitted to the pool it they overlap.

-- Third iteration (`test3.pl`): for each new tile we want to emit to the pool, try to find (between the remaining tiles) the one that has the most overlapping bytes with the last 8 bytes of the pool, and use that as the next tile to emit.
+- Iteration 3 (`test3.pl`): for each new tile we want to emit to the pool, try to find (between the remaining tiles) the one that has the most overlapping bytes with the last 8 bytes of the pool, and use that as the next tile to emit.
 This makes sure that at each iteration a locally